What You Need to Get Your First Mortgage

 Understand Your Mortgage Eligibility

-One of the biggest mistakes people make is to look for a house before they shop for a mortgage.
+One of the biggest mistakes people make is to look for a house before they shop for their first mortgage.
 This can lead to big problems.
 You may later find out that you cannot afford the house you have already fallen in love with and made an offer on.

 - The interest rate you qualify for